Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Discussion

 \textit{Higher dimensions}.
 Our study of the quantum geometry of 1+1D gapless many-body quantum systems relied on the Virasoro algebra, allowing us to probe an infinite-dimensional parameter space \eqref{s125q}.
 While this algebraic structure is absent in higher-dimensional CFTs, one may still design nonequilibrium probes of the quantum geometry associated with the global conformal group SO$(d+1,2)$ of gapless many-body systems in $d$+1 spacetime dimensions.
 Indeed, given that the approach of this work holds for any continuous symmetry group, it could naturally be applied to higher-dimensional CFTs.

 \textit{Quantum geometry of mixed states}.
-Our study focused on probes of the quantum geometry of pure states, namely the Virasoro coherent states \eqref{e218}.
-The relevant quantum metric then is the Fubini-Study metric of Sec.~\ref{Sec:se2:QGT_Vir}.
-A natural next step is to consider mixed states instead, and investigate their quantum geometry.
-In the strict adiabatic regime, one may expect a suitable generalization of our protocol to probe the Uhlmann phase \cite{Uhlmann1986ParallelTA, Uhlmann:1990er}, as a mixed state counterpart of the Berry phase.
-Including subleading corrections in the adiabatic regime should probe the so-called Bogoliubov-Kubo-Mori metric, which was recently studied for thermal initial states in driven CFTs \cite{deBoerEtAl:2023}.
+Our work concerned nonequilibrium probes of the quantum geometry for pure states, specifically Virasoro coherent states \eqref{e218}.
+The relevant quantum metric then was (the pullback of) the Fubini-Study metric.
+A natural next step is to consider mixed states, and dynamically probe their quantum geometry.
+In the strict adiabatic regime, one may expect a suitable generalization of our protocol to feature the Uhlmann phase \cite{Uhlmann1986ParallelTA, Uhlmann:1990er}, as a mixed-state counterpart of the Berry phase.
+Crucially though, the corresponding metric is not unique \cite{BengtssonZyczkowski:2006}, so subleading corrections in the adiabatic regime would probe different metrics depending on the choice of distance measure.
+Examples include the Bures metric and the Kubo-Mori metric; the former was recently considered in \cite{JiEtAl:2025, GuanBradlyn:2025}, and the latter was studied in \cite{deBoerEtAl:2023} for thermal states in driven CFT.